Platform

 What makes a prompt bad

-• Contradictions — “Be formal” + “Be casual and friendly”
+• Contradictions.
+“Be formal” plus “Be casual and friendly” confuses the model.

-• No identity — agent doesn't know its own name or company
+• No identity.
+The agent doesn't know its own name or company.

-• Missing objective — agent rambles instead of driving the conversation
+• Missing objective.
+The agent rambles instead of driving the conversation.

 Initial Greeting

 The Initial Greeting is the first thing your agent says when the call connects.
-Keep it under 8 seconds and include three elements:
+Keep it under 8 seconds and include three things:

 2. Why they're calling (one-line context)